+Our results also highlight conceptual issues with the definition of and interpretation of pleiotropic effects on distinct aspects of fitness from real data: namely, what constitutes a “distinct aspect” (be it among traits, aspects of fitness, or aspects of the environment)?
+In this study we defined the selective environment through the perspective of the environmental variables that SNPs are associated with, using a threshold that produced reasonable results in simulation.
+But even with this definition, some environmental response modules are more similar in their multivariate environmental “niche” than others.
+For instance, genes within the Geography group could be interpreted to have extensive pleiotropic effects if the patterns of associations of each individual module were taken to be “distinct,” or they may be considered to have less extensive pleiotropic effects if their patterns of associations were too similar to be considered “distinct”.
+While the framework we present here is a step toward understanding and visualizing this hierarchical nature of “distinct aspects” of environmental factors, more quantitative frameworks are needed to frame pleiotropic effects in terms of their distinctness.

+Genetic architecture of adaptation: linkage

-Interestingly, we also observed physical linkage between genes that were associated with different climate modules (Figure 2).
-This is somewhat unexpected from a theoretical perspective, as selection would be expected to disfavour linkage and increase recombination between genes adapting to selection pressures with different spatial patterns of variation (Lenormand & Otto 2000; Guillaume 2011; Chebib & Guillaume 2017).
+We also observed physical linkage between genes that were associated with very distinct aspects of the climate.
+This was somewhat unexpected from a theoretical perspective, as selection would be expected to disfavour linkage and increase recombination between genes adapting to selection pressures with different spatial patterns of variation [34–36].
 Interestingly, while the linkage map suggests that these loci are sometimes located relatively close together on a single chromosome, this does not seem to be sufficient physical linkage to also cause a noticeable increase in LD.
-Thus it possible that the amount of physical linkage sometimes observed between genes in different modules is not strong enough to constrain adaptation to these differing gradients.
-Additional research and improved genetic maps will be required to explore these questions in greater depth.
-If this finding is robust and not compromised by false positives, physical linkage among genes adapting to different climates could either facilitate or hinder a rapid evolutionary response as the multivariate environment changes (Aeschbacher & Bürger 2014; Reeve et al. 2016).
+In other words, it is possible that the amount of physical linkage sometimes observed between genes in different environmental response modules is not strong enough to constrain adaptation to these differing gradients.
+Genetic maps and reference genomes are not yet well developed for the large genomes of conifers; improved genetic maps or assembled genomes will be required to explore these questions in greater depth.
+If this finding is robust and not compromised by false positives, physical linkage among genes adapting to different climates could either facilitate or hinder a rapid evolutionary response as the multivariate environment changes [4, 5].

-Within modules, we observed varying patterns of physical linkage among genes.
-The Aridity cluster, in particular, consisted of several tightly linked genes on a chromosome that may have arisen for a number of different reasons.
-Clusters of physically linked genes such as this may act as a single large-effect QTL (Christians & Senger 2007) and may have evolved due to competition among alleles or genomic rearrangements (Yeaman 2013, although these are rare in conifers), increased establishment probability due to linked adaptive alleles (Aeschbacher & Bürger 2014), or divergence within inversions (Kirkpatrick 2006).
-Alternatively, if the Aridity region was one of low recombination, a single causal variant could create the appearance of linked selection (Charlesworth et al. 1997), or a widespread false positive signal may have arisen due to genomic variation such as background selection and increased drift (Charlesworth et al. 1993; Charlesworth 2012; Hoban et al. 2016), or a widespread false signal may have arisen due to a demographic process such as allele surfing (Klopfstein et al. 2006; Hofer et al. 2009).
+Within environmental response modules, we observed varying patterns of physical linkage among genes.
+The Aridity group, in particular, consisted of several tightly linked genes that may have arisen for a number of different reasons.
+Clusters of physically linked genes such as this may act as a single large-effect QTL [64] and may have evolved due to competition among alleles or genomic rearrangements [30, although these are rare in conifers], increased establishment probability due to linked adaptive alleles [4], or divergence within inversions [32].
+Alternatively, if the Aridity region was one of low recombination, a single causal variant could create the appearance of linked selection [65], a widespread false positive signal may have arisen due to genomic variation such as background selection and increased drift [66–68], or a widespread false signal may have arisen due to a demographic process such as allele surfing [69, 70].